alexanderkroner/saliency/README.md

 </details>

-For more information on the example usage of the loaded model, please refer to the guides on [Kaggle](https://www.kaggle.com/models/alexanderkroner/msi-net/tensorFlow2/salicon/1#example-use) and [HuggingFace](https://huggingface.co/alexanderkroner/MSI-Net#example-use).
+For more information on the example usage of the loaded model for predicting saliency from an image, please refer to the guides on [Kaggle](https://www.kaggle.com/models/alexanderkroner/msi-net/tensorFlow2/salicon/1#example-use) and [HuggingFace](https://huggingface.co/alexanderkroner/MSI-Net#example-use).
 A code notebook for the former can be found [here](https://www.kaggle.com/code/alexanderkroner/visual-saliency-prediction).

 ## Demo